Train and Compete in SOPA's Newest Competition

 WHAT IS THE FITNESS HEPTATHLON?

 The Fitness Heptathlon provides Special Olympics Pennsylvania (SOPA) participants with an opportunity to train and compete in an event comprised of 7 different fitness exercises (chosen from a full menu of 26 options).
 There are a wide range of offerings suited to meet the needs and interests of each individual.
 For competition, participants earn points based upon their performance improvement level in each exercise.
 Registration opens Nov.
 1st.
-Click here to download our Fitness Heptathlon fact sheet.
+Download our Fitness Heptathlon General and Athlete Fact Sheets.
 Click here to learn more about the Commit to Fit initiative.

 If interested in participating in the Fitness Heptathlon, please complete our Interest/Participation Form.